 Before you jump in and see how to cook quinoa perfectly for yourself, remember that quinoa is naturally coated with saponin, which tastes bitter and a lot like soap.
 Some packages of quinoa come pre-rinsed from the grocery store, but it’s always a good idea to rinse your quinoa at home, just in case.

-To do this, measure 1 cup of quinoa into a fine-mesh sieve and place it under running water.
+To do this, measure 1 cup of quinoa into a fine mesh strainer and place it under running water.
 You’ll see some soap-like bubbles right away, but they’ll dissipate after a few seconds.
-Maybe it’s because I’ve had one too many bad experiences with quinoa in the past, but I like to rinse it for a full minute before dumping the drained quinoa into the Instant Pot pot.
+Maybe it’s because I’ve had one too many bad experiences with quinoa in the past, but I like to rinse it for a full minute before dumping the drained quinoa in the Instant Pot.

 Step 1.
 Measure the quinoa into a fine-mesh strainer and thoroughly rinse the quinoa under running water for one full minute.

 Step 2.
-Then place the rinsed quinoa into the Instant Pot inner pot.
+Place the rinsed quinoa into the Instant Pot inner pot.

 Step 3.
 Add the water and place the inner pot into the Instant Pot.

 Step 4.
-Place the lid on top and seal it, and turn the venting knob to “sealing.”
-Press “pressure cook” or “manual” on high and adjust the timer to 1 minute.
+Place the lid on top, seal it, and turn the venting knob to “sealing.”
+Press “pressure cook” or “manual” on high pressure and adjust the timer to 1 minute.

 Step 5.
-Let the quinoa cook and when the timer goes off, let the pressure release on its own naturally.
+Let the quinoa cook, and when the timer goes off, let the pressure release on its own naturally for 10-15 minutes.

 Step 6.
-Fluff with a fork and serve warm, OR freeze extras in 2 cup portions for future recipes!
+Fluff with a fork and serve warm, OR freeze extras in 2-cup portions for future quinoa recipes!

 Unfortunately, you probably won’t find many.